-With only a little bit of sewing know-how, you can sew up a basic face mask that only requires you to sew in a straight line.
-It's a great pattern for those new to sewing or those who need a refresher and it only takes about 30 minutes to make.
-This free basic mask pattern is available for three sizes so you can make one for yourself and each person in your family.
+If you're able to sew in a straight line, then you can sew a basic face mask.
+This is a great face mask sewing pattern for those new to sewing or those who need a refresher, and it only takes about 30 minutes to make.
+The free basic mask pattern is available in three sizes that can fit children and adults.

 Equipment / Tools